Henrique-S123/LProg-phase1/README.md

 # LProg-phase1
 GIT repository for the first phase of LProg project

-To build and run the project, simply run
+To build and run the project, simply run:

 ```
 ./makeit.sh